You are responsible for knowing all the CLI commands in this lab.

 On Windows, it would be c:\Users\alice\

-You can use the Terminal/CLI to navigate the file system, like you would graphically using the Windows Explorer or Mac Finder to navigate to files.
+You can use the Terminal/CLI to navigate the file system, like you would graphically using the Windows Explorer or Mac Finder.
 As you navigate with the CLI, you are “in” one directory at a time.
 The directory that you are currently “in” is called the working directory.
-Commands that you run run in the context of the working directory.
+Commands run in the context of the working directory.
 If you were to create a file using the CLI, for example using touch newfile.txt, it will create the file in the working directory.
 Or if you were to try and run a program from the CLI, it will look in the working directory for that program (and other places we will discuss later).

 Explore the root directory using the ls and cd commands.